Teacher Education Practicums

 Our Placement Process

 Before a teacher candidate can work in public schools in extended practicums and clinical practice (student teaching), a criminal background check must be completed.
 Local district background checks may be required in addition, however, the SUU background check will always be the base requirement.
 Background checks must be completed PRIOR to the start of the semester.
 If the background check is not completed before the first day of the semester, the student will not receive their clearance email in time to do their practicum hours and will need to drop and take the course another semester.
-There are a couple lower division courses where completing a background check will be part of the curriculum.
+There are a couple lower division courses where completing a background check will be part of the curriculum to prepare students for practicum courses later in the program.

 Additionally, students must have a red SUU ID badge before entering their practicum experience; badges can be used through graduation.
 Red ID badges will NOT be administered unless their background check has been cleared; badges will be revoked if a student’s background clearance changes at any point within the program.